-My family started because my wife was sick with layers of complicated food allergies and we could no longer eat the easy foods that were once available to us.
-If we didn’t change our lifestyle and our relationship to food, we simply wouldn’t eat.
+My family started meal planning because my wife was sick with layers of complicated food allergies and we could no longer eat the easy foods that were once available to us.
+If we didn’t change our lifestyle we simply wouldn’t eat.
 We had to start meal planning to keep track of it all.

 Many households are facing this same challenging transition.
 If that’s you, you probably feel discouraged by all of the foods that are no longer an option to you.
 You may even feel that the changes you need to make are impossible.

-Our guest on the blog today is Amy Mihaly, Certified GAPS Practitioner and a Family Nurse Practitioner in the state of Colorado.
+Our guest for this blog series is Amy Mihaly, Certified GAPS Practitioner and a Family Nurse Practitioner in the state of Colorado.
 Amy has always believed there should be a natural way to eat, live and treat disease.
 After experiencing her own healing on the GAPS protocol, she passionately teaches how to listen and work with your body to bring healing.

 It’s something we all know we should do, and something we all succeed in doing to various degrees, but we never seem to arrive to that place of consistent “healthy eating.”
 We “fall off the bandwagon,” or “cheat” too often, and slip back into the old habits we were trying to put behind us.
 There are a variety of reasons why we fail.
 During Beyond Limits, we are going to address many of these.
 Today we are focusing on the most important one—the mind!